mmh152/655_Final_Project/readme.md

    - Place Attacker Node within range but at a different position

-5. Configure nodes:

-   - SDN Controller: Mote Type → Create new mote type → Browse → select sdn-controller.firmware

-   - Normal Nodes: Select normal-node.firmware

-   - Attacker Node: Select attacker-node.firmware

 ## Collecting and Analyzing Results

 1. Start the simulation and collect logs:

-   - Tools → Collect View

-   - Select "Show all nodes"

    - Start simulation

-   - Let it run for at least 2-3 minutes
+   - Let it run for at least 30 seconds.

 2. Save the logs: